 The Company's investment objective is to generate both current income and capital appreciation by making investments in middle-market companies in the form of senior and junior secured, unsecured and subordinated debt securities and loans, each of which may include an equity component, and by making direct preferred, common and other equity investments in such companies.
 The Company believes that a tight supply of credit due to deleveraging by banks provides a promising environment in which to originate investments in middle-market companies.
 The Company's origination efforts include calling on financial institutions such as investment banks, commercial banks, specialty finance companies and private equity firms; as well as on advisory firms, trade associations and the owners and managers of middle-market companies with whom its investment professionals and investment committee members have relationships.

 In contrast to the Company's origination focus, Asset Manager does not intend to manage Funds focused primarily on originated loans but rather expects to manage and invest in CLOs and other securitization vehicles, as well as other funds and investment instruments or managed accounts that will hold debt, which may be syndicated or distressed, or other credit opportunities.
 The Funds will generally focus on acquiring investments through secondary or other market purchases where the investment has been structured, originated and led by a third party.
-Thus, while their businesses will be complementary, the Company and Asset Manager will pursue different investment strategies and therefore, the possibility of conflicts are expected to be de minimis.
+Thus, while their businesses will be complementary, which will enable them to share market research and insight, the Company and Asset Manager will be largely focused on pursuing different investment strategies.
+Accordingly, rather than being in competition with one another, they will share market insights (leverage levels, pricing, terms, etc.) and may at times help each other identify investments that fit within the other's focus.

 Because investment decisions made by Asset Manager will be made independently of those of the Company, such decisions will not result in a conflict.
-As set forth above, the Company's Board is composed of a majority of independent directors.
-Although Asset Manager will be a wholly owned subsidiary of the Company and may have an overlap of some investment personnel with the Investment Adviser, Asset Manager will manage investments separately on a day-to-day basis and investment decisions will be determined under the investment policies established by Asset Manager's investment committee.
-In addition, under certain circumstances, the Asset Manager may invest in certain of the Funds, and the Company may, from time to time, invest in one or more of the Funds to the extent permitted by applicable law.
+As set forth above, the Company's Board is composed of a majority of Independent Directors.
+Although Asset Manager will be a wholly owned subsidiary of the Company and may have an overlap of some investment personnel with the External Investment Adviser, Asset Manager will manage investments separately on a day-to-day basis and investment decisions will be determined under the investment policies established by Asset Manager's investment committee and made in the best interests of the Funds.